top of page

 • 2 min read

-That the faithful who have died [especially _________], may become a new creation in the Risen One: let us pray to the Lord.
+For those who have died in the peace of Christ [especially _________], that they may be welcomed into the company: let us pray to the Lord.

 References